kevgo/dim-console-node/README.md

 const dimConsole = require('dim-console')

 // use the dim console in your test code somewhere
-// your code must understand and use the "console" parameter myMethodUnderTest({console: dimConsole})
+// your code must understand and use the respective parameters myMethodUnderTest({console: dimConsole.console}) myMethodUnderTest({process: dimConsole.process})
+myMethodUnderTest({stdout: dimConsole.process.stdout})
+myMethodUnderTest({stderr: dimConsole.process.stderr})

+// get the stdout output captured so far dimConsole.stdoutOutput

+// get the stderr output captured so far dimConsole.stderrOutput

-// get the output captured so far dimConsole.output
+// get the cumulated output (stdout + stderr) captured so far dimConsole.output

 // reset the captured output